-- Pair your Epoxy Resin Kit with the Glass Coat Liquid Gloss Resin Art Accessories Kit, which has all the essential accessories for you very first go with epoxy resin.
+Pair your Epoxy Resin Kit with the Glass Coat Liquid Gloss Resin Art Accessories Kit, which has all the essential accessories for your very first go with epoxy resin.
 This kit includes:

-- Resin is heavy, so you’ll want a surface for your art that is strong, non-porous and non-absorbent, like a Wooden board.
+Resin is heavy, so you’ll want a surface for your art that is strong, non-porous and non-absorbent, like a Wooden board.
 You can also use plexiglass, glass or metal, or household objects like cutting boards and wooden bowls, tables and kitchen benchtops.
-Wooden Art Boards make the perfect introductory surface for resin art, offering a smooth and solid support.
-These painting boards are made with a smooth blonde coloured plywood panel with pine bracing, ensuring a strong and warp resistant painting support.
+Wooden Art Boards make the perfect introductory surface for resin art, offering smooth and solid support.
+These painting boards are made with a smooth blonde-coloured plywood panel with pine bracing, ensuring strong and warp-resistant painting support.

-1. Prepare your workspace with all the tools you’ll need and with safety precautions in mind.
+- Prepare your workspace with all the tools you’ll need and with safety precautions in mind.
+Remember to always experiment and patch test if you are unsure of the process.
 Cover the areas you don’t want the resin to seal on your support with masking tape.
 You can also prep the support with spray paint of an all-purpose sealer like this one by Jo Sonja

-4. For best results, mix the resin with fluid acrylic paints, sticking to a ratio of 1-part acrylic paint to 10 parts resin.
+- For best results, mix the resin with fluid acrylic paints, sticking to a ratio of 1-part acrylic paint to 10 parts resin.
 You could also use powder pigments, Alcohol Inks (though be mindful this will make the resin highly flammable), as well as airbrush paint with a 1:10 ratio.
-You can use traditional pouring techniques like those used in acrylic pour such as the flip cup or swirl method, or by simply pouring the resin onto the support, but ultimately, it’s up to your imagination!
+You can use traditional pouring techniques like those used in acrylic pours such as the flip cup or swirl method, or simply pour the resin onto the support, but ultimately, it’s up to your imagination!

 7. If any bubbles occur, briefly apply a heat torch or hot air dryer roughly 10cm away from the surface to release the air pockets.
 You can also gently remove any foreign particles (like hair or dust) with tweezers.